dixonliang/haskell_probability/README.md

 ghci> twoHeads
 1 % 4
 ```
 Things get more interesting when we look at "heads".
 This program will output the probality of getting a certain number of heads given a number of coin flips.
+As per the example below, the probablity of getting an outcome of at least 2 heads from flipping 4 coins is 11 / 16.

 ```
 {- |